davidlwillson/sofreeus-mirror/sfs-rap-cue.md

 Libre Not Gratis - Request For Payment / Pay What You Choose

 > SFS class materials are free-libre like Free Software.

 > SFS class deliveries are *not* free-gratis like the pretzels in a bar.
 SFS does not give away class deliveries as a loss-leader to something else.
 SFS only sells class deliveries.
 If it doesn't make money on class deliveries, it doesn't make money.

 > The ask for today's class is: ___ USD/BTC/whatever

-> You may pay the ask or pay what you choose: more, less, or differently.
+> You may pay the ask or Pay What You Choose: more, less, or differently.

-> Common PWYCs are:
+> Common ways to Pay What You Choose are:
-> - pay with crypto-currency
+> - Pay with **crypto-currency**
-> - send a postcard
+> - Send a **postcard** with a picture of you saving a whale or a kitten.
-> - create and/or deliver a class (our favorite, and you can make money at it).
+> - **Teach** a class.
+This is our favorite, and you can make money at it!

 Restrooms, Refreshments, Recycling